Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

-Then examine your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s dirty, you can freshen it by flowing water-down bleach through the tube to clean the line.
-Or you can buy a new tube.
+Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s scummy, you can clean it by pouring thinned bleach through the tube to sanitize the line.
+Or you can replace the tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Halverson Brothers Inc can make your equipment more efficient and help it last longer.
-We also offer convenient service agreements, so you won’t forget to plan your regular tune-up!
+Annual air conditioner maintenance from Halverson Brothers Inc can make your unit more efficient and help it last longer.
+We also offer practical service agreements, so you won’t forget to book your routine service!